 Where is your business data?October 7, 2020

-Homeworking looks like it’s here to stay for many companies following recent government announcements reversing previous policy and encouraging those who can work from home to do so.
-In large companies and small, staff will be back working at their kitchen tables or on their sofas and it seems likely that many of these jobs will never return full time to the office.
+Here we go again – we’re back in Lockdown and it looks like homeworking may be here to stay for many companies.
+In large companies and small, staff are back working at their kitchen tables or on their sofas and it seems likely that many of these jobs will never return full time to the office.

 Is your data safe in this changing environment?

-The transition to working from home happened very quickly for most organisations, and companies have been really creative in finding ways to keep working.
+The transition to working from home during the initial Lockdown happened very quickly for most organisations, and companies have been really creative in finding ways to keep working.
 Directors and employees have been forced into new ways of working, and many have embraced this new world of Zoom/Microsoft Teams meetings and ensuring they are presentable from the waist upwards!